HalaEddouh/CodepathPrework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+   Three favorite apps of mine and reasons why are:
+   Instagram:
+   -Connect with people from around the world
+   -Send funny videos
+   BeReal:
+   -Have to take a photo of yourself on the spot
+   -See on the spot photos from your friends
+   Spotify:
+   -Listen to music
+   -Functionality